 - Delivering work competently: that is, in a timely, cost-‐effective, appropriate and thoughtful manner, according to the actual or implied contract; applying due professional judgement and experience; taking necessary steps to resolve

 - Being aware of the limitations of professional capacity and capability: without limiting realistic scope for development, being willing to accept or delegate only that work for which those who are suitably skilled and experienced and which they have the resources to undertake.

 - Where appropriate, collaborating on projects to ensure the necessary skill

 Transparency and avoiding conflicts of interest

 Ensuring that services provided are costed, delivered and accounted for in a manner that conforms to accepted business practice and

-- Never using confidential and ‘insider’ information to the disadvantage or prejudice of others, e.g. clients and employers, or to self-‐advantage of any kind.
+Safeguarding confidences, e.g. of present and former clients and never using confidential and ‘insider’ information to the disadvantage or prejudice of others, e.g. clients and employers, or to self-‐advantage of any kind.